Veggie Pot Pies with Crispy Potatoes

 It’s safe to say, I’m staying in this weekend.
 And besides furiously reading this for bookclub on Sunday, I plan on spending most of my weekend doing rainy-day things.
 Stuff like watching movies with the fireplace on, baking and eating (of course).
 I’m not quite sure what I’ll be whipping up baking wise, but I definitely know I’ll be digging into one (or two) of these veggie pot pies.

 Nothing says comfort food like a piping hot pot pie that’s fresh out the oven.
 It’s the perfect warm hug on a chilly day.
-The filling is like a hearty stew - and to top it all off, you get a crispy, savory crust on the top.
+The filling's like a hearty stew - and to top it off, you get a crispy, savory crust on the top.
 Up until recently, I wish I could say we had pot pie on the regular.
 But to be honest, the whole crust thing really threw me for a loop.
 Don’t get me wrong: I love a good crust here and there.
 But a good roll-out pastry crust takes time - and not to mention it’s typically loaded with gobs of butter and white flour.
 Not my kind of casual weeknight dinner.

 For the filling, I like to use a hearty combination of veggies: carrots, mushrooms, leeks, kale, potatoes and peas.
 Given that pot pie is usually “chicken pot pie”, I wanted to include a plant-based protein that wouldn’t distract from everything else going on.
 Chickpeas are the perfect addition.
 They not only add protein, but also a bit of extra texture.
-And they retain their shape and firmness even after a trip to the oven.
+And they retain their shape and firmness after a trip to the oven.
 In short, chickpeas fit right in.
 I use canned chickpeas, but you could also cook your own from scratch.
 If using the canned kind, make sure you rinse them thoroughly before adding to the mixture.

-It goes without saying that the filing can be tailored to your tastes.
+It goes without saying that the filling can be tailored to your tastes.
 Don’t have any leeks on hand?
 Add a bit more onion instead.
 Don’t feel like kale?
 Try spinach, or skip the greens (nobody’s looking).
 One substitution I wouldn’t recommend is swapping out the fresh thyme.
 Thyme adds a ton of flavor to this dish.
 So while I know it can be annoying plucking off 1 tablespoon of fresh thyme leaves...I promise it’s worth it!

 I’ve been making this recipe using 6 mini-ramekins, but it would probably also work with a single baking dish.
 The amount of potato slices required for the “crust” will vary slightly based on your cooking vessel.
-I like to ensure I have 1 lb of baby potatoes set aside when making this (aim for ones the size of large golf balls), but it never hurts to have a bit extra just in case.
+I like to ensure I have 1 pound of baby potatoes set aside when making this (aim for ones the size of large golf balls), but it never hurts to have a bit extra just in case.
 Leftovers can be refrigerated (covered) and re-heated until warm the following day.